 1. The birth of the database

 So how to translate complexity, whether explicit or implicit, into some tangible benefits for the team?
-Guided by my line manager’s need to prove evidence of impact to primary funder, the Department of Health, a pilot database was constructed in 2002 (11).
+Guided by my line manager’s need to prove evidence of impact to the primary funder, the Department of Health, a pilot database was constructed in 2002 (11).
 Evaluation revealed that the case studies captured in this pilot were too descriptive – basically they needed to be ‘SMART-er’.
 An expert consultant was recruited to research and design a case study framework which would meet these needs.
 Now underway is the process of building the architecture to deliver that case study framework, and in addition provide an up-to-date source of contacts for the team.
 While it’s an output about to happen (11a), I want to travel back in time to look for signs of complexity adding value to the process.

 For example, the diagram below was just one tool I used in an attempt to show the dynamic of inputs and outputs with evidence at the centre (XX):